jdantonio/functional-ruby/README.md

 My goal is to implement various functional programming patterns in Ruby.
 Specifically:

+* Be an 'unopinionted' toolbox that provides useful utilities without debating which is better or why
+* Remain free of external gem dependencies
 * Stay true to the spirit of the languages providing inspiration
 * But implement in a way that makes sense for Ruby
 * Keep the semantics as idiomatic Ruby as possible